 Flying through the fascinating jungle like an eagle.

-- Flying Squirrels Zipline (only place in Chiang Mai to ride treetop bicycle)
+- Flying Squirrels Zipline (the only place in Chiang Mai to a treetop bicycle)

-- Eagle Track Zipline (perfect hillside view with Maeram river flows below)
+- Eagle Track Zipline (perfect hillside view with Maeram river flowing below)

-- Flight of the Gibbon (offering various included options such as Segway, Elephant sanctuary, and Mountain biking)
+- Flight of the Gibbon 1 Day Zipline Adventure from Chiang Mai (offering various included options such as Segway and Elephant sanctuary)

 2. Tea Plantation